Vagus Nerve Breathing

 The Vagus Nerve: The Body’s Information Highway

 It acts as the main communication highway between the body and the brain.
-Through our collaboration with the University Hospital Basel, we learned that around 80% of its fibers carry information from the body to the brain.
-The remaining 20% send signals from the brain back to the body, including powerful regulatory and anti-inflammatory signals that are relevant for conditions such as allergies or rheumatism.
+Through our collaboration with the University Hospital Basel, we learned that around 80% of its fibers carry information from the body to the brain (Ma et al., 2024).
+The remaining 20% send signals from the brain back to the body, including powerful regulatory and anti-inflammatory signals that are relevant for conditions such as allergies, asthma, or rheumatism.
+Research has even shown that autonomic nervous system imbalance precedes and predicts the diagnosis of rheumatoid arthritis (Koopman et al., 2016), suggesting just how central vagal function is to long-term health.

 Through this constant flow of information, the brain is able to create a picture of what is happening inside the body.
 This includes signals about: